g200kg/webaudio-controls/docs/options.md

 <div class="item"><a href="./resizetest.html">Resizing After Creation</a></div>
 </div>

+---

 ## WebAudioControlsOptions
-By setting the global object, WebAudioControlsOptions, you can specify default values such as the knob size or colors etc when attribute setting on each tag is omitted.
+By setting the global object, `WebAudioControlsOptions`, you can specify default values such as the knob size or colors etc when attribute setting on each tag is omitted.
-This declaration should be prior to the webaduio-controls.js loading.
+This declaration should be prior to the `webaduio-controls.js` loading.

 ```html
 <script>